azrail212/wp-auth-custom-login/README.md

 ---

+## Intended Audience

+- WordPress developers implementing custom auth
+- Developers building headless or mobile clients on top of WordPress
+- Recruiters reviewing backend and architecture skills

+---

+## Security Notes

+- HTTPS is required
+- Google credentials must be stored securely
+- Additional hardening depends on project context

+---

 ## Disclaimer

 This code is provided **for educational and reference purposes only**.

-Authentication requirements vary by project, jurisdiction, and threat model.
+Security requirements vary by project and environment.
-Use appropriate security reviews before deploying to production.

 ---

+### Author
+**BalkanGameHub**
+Senior WordPress / Backend Architecture Reference